Grantham Scholar Harry Wright on how refugee resilience at Za’atari is inspiring a new way of growing plants – in old mattresses.

 What I saw there was incredible resilience.
 Displaced farmers worked with us on hydroponic growing systems, which might mean people can grow their own food.

 Because materials are limited, we had to find a system that made use of what was available.

 Za’atari is the largest refugee camp in Jordan, hosting 80,000 Syrian refugees.
 Many were displaced from the Dara’a region in Syria.

-The Dara’a region is known for its fertile soil – and every person that I spoke to who was from the region said they were farmers, either commercial or subsistence.
+The Dara’a region is known for its fertile soil.
+Every person that I spoke to who from Dara’a said they were farmers, either commercial or subsistence.

 So no growing in the ground.
 What about pots?